KiruluVidhumina/tutorial/Readme.txt

 change 2

+11. Usage of command git merge<>
-merge changes to the current branch from another branch.
+	Merge changes to the current branch from another branch.